A Cluster of Contrasts

 Colombard - Gros Manseng - Petit Manseng - Loin de L'oeil - Mauzac - Cabernet Franc - Malbec - Fer Servadou - Braucol - Duras - Tannat - Prunelart - Arbouriou - Negrette - Bouysselet - Muscadelle - Sémillon - Sauvignon - Syrah - Merlot

-There are 300 different grape varieties in the Southwest France and 130 are indigenous.
+Southwest France is home to 300 different grape varieties and 130 are indigenous.
 They were cultivated by the Romans and propagated by pilgrims on all the trails to St Jacques de Compostelle: a living heritage.

-In the 70s & 80s, thousands of local varieties were replaced by international varieties.
-They would have been forgotten if not for growers protective of their terroirs and wine culture.
-They are key to preserve local biodiversity and original flavours.
-They are the signature of the southwest, which is rooted in resistance and resilience.
+In the 70s & 80s, thousands of local varieties were ripped out and replaced by international varieties.
+They would have been forgotten if not for certain growers protective of their terroirs and wine culture.
+Safeguarding these indigenous vines is key to preserve local biodiversity and original flavour - they are the signature of the southwest, which is rooted in resistance and resilience!

 Sensibility in the vineyard and the winery